Back to National Guide

 What's Included in the Price

 • Call-out fee.
-Most Sydney sparkies roll this into the first point or two.
+Most Sydney sparkies charge $80–$150 for the first visit, rolled into the first point or two.
 Expect a minimum charge equivalent to one hour's labour even for a single fitting.

 • Labour.
-30 to 45 minutes per point for replacements.
-New cable runs to fresh locations take longer.
+30–45 minutes per point for replacements at $50–$110 per point.
+New cable runs to fresh locations take longer and cost more.

 • The fitting.
-Standard LED downlights are inexpensive.
+A standard IC-4 rated LED downlight (Clipsal TPDL1C3, HPM Legrand DLI, or Martec Tradetec) costs $15–$45 per unit at trade prices.
 Pendants, track systems, or architectural fittings are supplied separately or marked up.

 • Ceiling cut-out.
 For new downlights in plasterboard.
 Includes hole-sawing and minor patching.

 • IC-4 rated housings.
 Mandatory where ceiling insulation contacts the fitting, per the AS/NZS 3000 Wiring Rules.
-Your electrician should confirm whether your ceiling requires them.
+IC-4 means the fitting can sit directly against insulation without overheating, which is the case in most Sydney homes with ceiling batts.

 What Affects the Cost

 • New install vs replacement.
-Replacing an existing fitting is a quick job.
-Running new cable from the switchboard to a location with no existing wiring costs significantly more.
+Replacing an existing fitting where wiring already runs costs $50–$80 per point.
+Running new cable from the switchboard to a location with no existing wiring costs $100–$200+ per point.

 • Apartment vs house.
 In apartments, cable routes are limited by concrete slabs above and strata common walls.
 Houses with roof access are far simpler.

 • Old halogen transformers.
-Converting halogen to LED sometimes means replacing the 12V transformer too.
-The old transformers often are not compatible with LED drivers, causing flickering or failure to start.
+Converting MR16 halogen downlights to LED often means replacing the 12V transformer too ($20–$40 per point in materials).
+Old transformers cause flickering, buzzing, or failure to start with LED drivers.

 A simple LED downlight replacement in a modern western suburbs home with plasterboard ceilings and roof cavity access sits toward $100.
 A new lighting installation in an Inner West terrace with lath-and-plaster ceilings, no roof access, plastering repairs, and halogen transformer replacements pushes toward $250.